 It's true that preferences for visual appearance vary from person to person, so that one man's meat is another man's poison.
 However, where web pages are concerned, the range of fonts that webmasters can select for their pages are not as wide as you may think.
 Even if you were to have a million fonts installed on your computer, you are mostly limited by what your website users have installed on their computers.
 This article briefly discusses some of the things you should consider when selecting a font face for your website.

-When you create a web page and specify a particular typeface (loosely called "font" here) for that page, the font is not embedded in your web page.
+When you create a web page and specify a particular typeface (loosely called "font" here) for that page using the default method provided by your web editor, the font is not actually embedded in your web page.
 All your web editor does is to put a reference to the font into the page.
-For example, if you create a web page that uses the Comic Sans font, then a modern web editor like Dreamweaver might insert the following line into the style sheet of your web page:
+For example, if you create a web page that uses the Comic Sans font, then a web editor like Expression Web or Dreamweaver might insert the following line into the style sheet of your web page:

 The Comic Sans font itself is not embedded in the web page.
 If your visitor does not have that particular font, his/her browser will use some other font, even if it does not suit the content and design of your page.

-This is the reason why most webmasters choose commonly available typefaces and avoid esoteric ones that only few people have.
+This is the reason why most webmasters choose commonly available typefaces (sometimes called web-safe fonts) and avoid esoteric ones that only few people have.

 When you specify a font for your web page, it is important that you do not just specify a single font, even if it is a font that you think that most people have, like the ubiquitous "Arial" font.
 If your visitor uses a different type of computer, such as a non-Windows computer, even fonts like Arial may not be available.
 Cascading Style Sheets, which is the underlying technology used by a web page to control its appearance, allow for web designers to specify a list of fonts to be used on a particular page.
 If the first font in that list is not available, the browser will try to use the next font specified, and so on.